Camping Tours & Trips in Africa

 34-day Zanzibar to Cape Town (Camping)

-Madey, traveled in December
+DanThomas, traveled in May

 African landscapes showcase camping beside Etosha's waterholes, among Spitzkoppe's rock formations, and on Okavango Delta's remote islands.
 Camping equipment provided for nights under starred desert skies and beside roaring rivers.